trisulnsm/trisul-scripts/README.md

 Welcome to Trisul Scripts Repository
 ====================================

-Please select the lua or trp subdirectories to proceed.
+Trisul Network Analytics http://www.trisul.org is designed to be a platform on which you can build your own tooling.

+There are two APIs available.

-1. LUA scripts
+1. LUA API
    -----------

-   Lua scripts are used to include your custom metering, alerting into the Trisul engine
+   Lua scripts are used to customize the Trisul Real Time analytics engine.

+   The LUA API is documented  at http://www.trisul.org/docs/lua

-2. TRP scripts
+2. TRP API
    -----------

-   Ruby scripts used to automate network analysis tasks.
+   Trisul Remote Protocol use scripts in Ruby, Javascript, or Python to query and hunt through historical data.

+   The TRP API is documented  at http://www.trisul.org/docs/trp